mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 * **Result**: Published nine blog posts
 * **Grade**: A-

 I was on track to publish 10 posts, but I sacrificed my tenth in order to produce [my writing course](https://hitthefrontpage.com).
 Nevertheless, I'm pleased with the results of my blogging this year.
-I published several articles I feel proud of and managed to connect them to appreciative audiences.
+I wrote several articles I feel proud of and connected them with appreciative audiences.

 ### Learn one new technology